BrunoBeraud/ModularVerticalSliceNetAPI/README.md

 - **Clear Testing Guidance:**
   The template simplifies decisions on what and how to test by providing clear guidelines for:
   - **Functional Tests:** Cover happy paths for all application entry points (e.g., HTTP, AMQP).
-  - **Unit Tests:** Focus on unhappy paths (e.g., validating failure scenarios in services and use cases).
+  - **Unit Tests:** Focus on unhappy paths (e.g., validating failure scenarios in services and use cases) and domain model business rules validation.
 Use tools like `TestContainer` and `.NET WebApplicationFactory` to verify end-to-end behavior.

 ### 5. Facilitate Compliance with Architecture Rules